Payment methods for child support

 ®Registered to BPAY Pty Ltd ABN 69 079 137 518

-You must use your 16 digit payment reference number without spaces as your payment payment reference.
-This ensures your payment is allocated correctly and without delay.
-You will also need:
+You must use your 16 digit payment reference number without spaces as your payment reference.
+You can find this number on your payer account statement.
+This ensures your payment is made correctly and on time.
+You'll also need:

 Account Name: Department of Human Services

-|BillPay||You can make a payment at any branch of Australia Post using the BillPay facility.||You will need a payment advice slip, located on your monthly account statement, to make these payments.
+|BillPay||You can make a payment at any branch of Australia Post using the BillPay facility.||You'll need a payment advice slip, located on your payer account statement, to make these payments.
 Australia Post will give you a receipt - keep it for your records.|

-|Credit or debit card||You can pay child support through the Government EasyPay system using a Visa or MasterCard credit or debit card.
+|Credit or debit card||You can pay through the Government EasyPay system using a Visa or MasterCard credit or debit card.
 Payments can be made 24 hours a day, 7 days a week online or over the phone.
-You will incur a card payment fee to use this service.
-Details about fees are available on the Government EasyPay website.
-Before using this service, you should consider if this is the most appropriate and cost effective payment option for you to meet your child support obligations.
-You should also seek financial support if you are unsure of the best option for your current situation.||To make a payment you will need:

-|Express Plus Child Support mobile app||You can pay child support using the Express Plus Child Support mobile app using a Visa or MasterCard credit or debit card.
+|Express Plus Child Support mobile app||You can pay through the Express Plus Child Support mobile app using a Visa or MasterCard credit or debit card.

-|You can send us a cheque or money order.||You will need to make each cheque or money order payable to the Department of Human Services – Child Support.
-Attach the payment advice slip, located on your monthly account statement, with your payments.
-This ensures your payment is allocated correctly and without delay.
+You need to make each cheque or money order payable to the Department of Human Services, Child Support.
+Attach the payment advice slip, located on your payer account statement, with your payments.
+This ensures your payment is made correctly and on time.

 Send mail payments to: